Travel guide

 Photo: Caio · Pexels

-From John Paul II Airport to the city center with data
+From John Paul II Airport to the center with data

-Krakow Airport (John Paul II, KRK code) is about 11 kilometers from the old town.
-The fastest way to get there is by train, which connects the terminal with Kraków Główny central station in less than 25 minutes, and that's where an active eSIM makes all the difference: you buy your ticket from your mobile, check real-time schedules, and follow the route on the map without looking for the terminal's Wi-Fi.
+Krakow Airport (John Paul II, KRK code) is about 11 kilometers from the Old Town.
+The fastest way to get there is by train, which connects the terminal with the main station Kraków Główny in less than 25 minutes, and that's where an active eSIM makes a difference: you buy your ticket from your mobile, check schedules in real time, and follow the route on the map without searching for the terminal's Wi-Fi.

-If you prefer a bus or taxi, transport and ride-hailing apps also need data to function.
-With the eSIM installed before you fly, as soon as you land and turn off airplane mode, your phone connects to the local network and you have internet to order a car or validate your ticket.
-No queues at a phone shop or connecting to dodgy public networks.
-To accurately calculate your trip's consumption, our guide on how much data I need for travel will help.
+If you prefer a bus or taxi, transportation and ride-sharing apps also need data to function.
+With the eSIM installed before flying, as soon as you land and turn off airplane mode, your phone connects to the local network and you have internet to order a car or validate your ticket.
+No queues at a phone booth or connecting to dubious public networks.
+To avoid running out of data or overspending on gigabytes, check out these tricks to save data with your eSIM.

-Traveler's tip: activate your eSIM the night before you fly using your home Wi-Fi.
-That way, when you land in Krakow, you just have to turn off airplane mode and you'll be online, without relying on the airport's connection.
+Traveler's tip: activate your eSIM the night before flying using your home Wi-Fi.
+This way, when you land in Krakow, you just have to disable airplane mode and you're already browsing, without relying on the airport's connection.

 Coverage and speed in the city

 Krakow has very good mobile coverage.
-In the historic center—Rynek Główny, the Jewish quarter of Kazimierz, Wawel Castle—you'll have 4G and 5G without problems, which is perfect for uploading photos, following walking routes, or translating a menu on the fly.
-The main Polish operators cover the city more than adequately, and a travel eSIM relies on these same networks.
+In the historic center — Rynek Główny, the Jewish Quarter of Kazimierz, Wawel Castle — you can browse with 4G and 5G without problems, which is perfect for uploading photos, following walking routes, or translating a menu on the fly.
+The main Polish operators cover the city sufficiently, and a travel eSIM relies on those same networks.

 Outside the urban core, coverage remains solid in the most visited tourist spots.
-If you take an excursion to the Wieliczka salt mines or the Auschwitz-Birkenau memorial, you will have signal on the journey and at the entrances, although within the underground mine, the connection disappears, which is logical.
+If you take an excursion to the Wieliczka salt mines or the Auschwitz-Birkenau memorial, you will have signal on the way and at the entrances, although inside the mine underground, the connection disappears, which is logical.
 For daily use in the city, the speed is more than enough for video, maps, and video calls.
-If your route continues to other cities, also check out the eSIM for Prague, a common stop from southern Poland.
+If you're still debating between this and sticking with your Spanish operator's roaming, here's the full comparison: eSIM vs roaming.

 eSIM for Krakow: internet from the airport and GB for your getaway